LydiaNyu/Bootstrap-JavaScript-Website-of-Roman-Empire/README.md

 When clicks buttons in the frontside, we can navigate to other websites introducing small stories related to Roman:

 `cleopatra.html` contains romantic story about Cleopatra(a queen of the Ptolemaic Kingdom of Egypt from 51 to 30 BC).
-`aeneas.htmal` contains heoric story about Aeneas(a Trojan hero in Greek mythology) `caesar.html` contains background introduction of Ceasar(The Sole Emperor of Rome).
+`aeneas.htmal` contains heoric story about Aeneas(a Trojan hero in Greek mythology).
+`caesar.html` contains background introduction of Ceasar(The Sole Emperor of Rome).